mrkazawa/grid_world/policy_iteration/README.md

     return value_table
 ```

-Furthermore, we want to modify the initial value of the policy_table from `0.25` to random distribution that has the sum of `1` (because policy is represented as a probability).
+Furthermore, we want to modify the initial value of the policy_table from `0.25` to random distribution that has the sum of `1` (because the policy is represented as a probability).
 We use this code to generate random policy_table

 ```python
 def generate_random_policy_table(self, width, height):